-Prescribed Drawings from Direct Observation - Using graphite pencil or charcoal and on quality art paper, the applicant should draw the following four Prescribed Drawings from real life (not from images or photographs):
+Using graphite pencil or charcoal and on quality art paper, the applicant should draw the following four Prescribed Drawings from real life (not from images or photographs):

 - 1. Pair of shoes - 2.
-Same pair of shoes as above but from a different perspective (e.g. shoes drawn from the back) or a different orientation (e.g. shoes turned upside down) - 3.
+The same pair of shoes as above but from a different perspective (e.g. shoes drawn from the back) or a different orientation (e.g. shoes turned upside down) - 3.
 Interior space, such as a kitchen or bedroom - 4.
 Self-portrait

-On the corner of the page for each of these drawings, please write the date created and length of time spent on the drawing.
-The primary objective of these four Prescribed Drawings is for the applicant to demonstrate foundational drawing skills.
-The applicant should focus on drawing realistically and accurately, and should NOT apply any artistic style (e.g. cartooning) to these four Prescribed Drawings.
+The primary objective of these four Prescribed Drawings is for you to demonstrate foundational drawing skills.
+You should focus on drawing the Prescribed Drawings realistically and accurately, NOT applying any artistic style (e.g. cartooning).